 I am a registered Architect in Santa Fe, New Mexico.
 I have been registered since 1984.
-I am also registered in Colorado.
-I hold a certificate from the National Council of Architectural Registration Boards (NCARB), and I am a LEED Green Associate, with extensive training and experience in sustainable design and construction.
+I hold a certificate from the National Council of Architectural Registration Boards (NCARB), and I have extensive training and experience in sustainable design and construction.
 I am listed on the New Mexico Historic Preservation Division Directory of Qualified Supervisory Personnel, under Historic Architecture, and I meet the Secretary of the Interior's Standards for Historic Preservation.

 I grew up in Milwaukee, and received a Bachelor of Science in Architectural Studies from the University of Wisconsin in 1977.
 I spent a couple of years working for design/build firms in the Milwaukee area, doing homes, offices, stores, and car dealerships, then spent a winter as a ski bum, ending up in Santa Fe in the spring of 1979.
 There I spent time as a construction worker helping to build a solar adobe house, as well as working for a small engineering firm.